What We Know About Youth and Young Adult Homelessness

 • Individuals reporting an annual household income below $24,000 were 162% more likely to be homeless than their wealthier peers.

-How do youth and young adults become homeless?
+Why do youth become homeless?

 No single factor causes young people to become homeless.